Best Cribbage Apps (Free & Paid Options Compared)

 Best for: Casual and beginner-friendly play

-Cribbage Classic keeps things simple and is ideal if you want quick games without advanced settings.
+Cribbage Classic keeps things simple and is a good option if you want quick games without advanced settings or too many menus.
+It’s better suited to casual play than serious improvement, but that simplicity is exactly what some players want.

 Pros